7ev3r/BoozePal/README.md

 ![image](https://github.com/7ev3r/Midterm_assignment_v2/blob/be5d36c8a01d5fc2d564a94a7a2a77f67240d2cf/Images/Num_of_Reviews_by_IDs.png)

-Users reviewed many different types of whiskies.
 To have enough data points to leverage, checking ones who have over 5 reviews in total

 ![image](https://github.com/7ev3r/Midterm_assignment_v2/blob/be5d36c8a01d5fc2d564a94a7a2a77f67240d2cf/Images/Num_of_Reviews_by_WID.png)
 ![image](https://github.com/7ev3r/Midterm_assignment_v2/blob/be5d36c8a01d5fc2d564a94a7a2a77f67240d2cf/Images/Num_of_Reviews_by_count_IDs.png)